ThatGuyChrisZ/Pyro/README.md

 # Pyro

 This Branch contains ongoing feature development for the Avionics stack of the drone.
+This branch is responcible for the integration of new electronics and communications with the flight board.